-Where the training is conducted outside the immediate Cairns or Townsville area additional costs will be applicable.
+Where a dedicated course is delivered outside the immediate Cairns or Townsville area additional costs will be applicable.
 Any air fares, travel, accommodation, meals and materials freight incurred in the provision of this training will be on -charged.
 Mileage will be charged at 80¢ (plus GST) per kilometre and traveling time will be charged at our standard rates.
 Please contact us for a formal quotation for courses conducted outside of Cairns or Townsville.

 How do I book a dedicated course?

 A group course may be booked for your organisation, for up to 10 participants.
-Please contact us for a booking form.
-Dates will be scheduled at the time of booking, and will be subject to trainer availability.
+Please contact us if you would like to schedule a course.
+Dates will be scheduled at the time of a signed booking approval, and will be subject to trainer availability.